2 rescued after crash sends car careening into Long Island canal

-COPIAGUE, Long Island (WABC) -- Three police officers and five good Samaritans are being hailed as heroes for rescuing a couple from a car submerged in a Long Island canal after a collision sent the vehicle careening into the water.

-Suffolk County police Inspector Kevin Kane said the initial minor crash happened just after noon at the corner of Montauk Highway and Venetian Promenade in Copiague.
+Suffolk County police Inspector Kevin Kane said the initial minor crash happened just after noon at the corner of Montauk Highway and Venetian Promenade in Lindenhurst.

 As the result of the secondary collision, the Mercury was propelled through a fence and into the canal.

+The Suffolk County Police Department released the following video of the crash and rescue:

-Within seconds, several good Samaritans -- including off-duty Suffolk police Office John Tighe-- jumped into the water.
+Within seconds, several good Samaritans -- including off-duty Suffolk police Officer John Tighe -- jumped into the water.
 At that time, the car was only partially submerged

 "When I see the guy underwater, I say, 'This is my father or somebody's father,'" said good Samaritan Mustafa Tosun, who works at a gas station across the street.
 "I had to do something.
 I didn't care."